lka/client_server_einkaufsliste/client/ARCHITECTURE.md

 ## Overview

-The shopping list client is a TypeScript application built with a **three-layer architecture** that emphasizes separation of concerns, maintainability, and scalability.
+The shopping list client is a TypeScript application built with a **four-layer architecture** that emphasizes separation of concerns, maintainability, and scalability.
 The architecture uses **physical folder separation** to make layer boundaries explicit and easy to navigate.

 ## Architecture Diagram